gvenezia/lastfm-api/README.md

 # Last.fm API
-A basic React app with connection to the lastfm API.
+A basic React app with connection to the [lastfm API](https://www.last.fm/api/intro).
+[Last.fm](https://www.last.fm/) is a social music platform that tracks what you listen to, stores the data, and does some basic analysis of the data.

+# Why'd you build it?
+To test out the Last.fm API before jumping into a more complex data visualization of my last.fm data.

 ## How'd you build it?
 * React